LukeShead/Networking/README.md

 When testing my network, I used simple tests with the purpose of making sure that the network was able to connect to the other systems, for example the computers being able to use the router in order to connect with another LAN in order to ping computers within it.
 In order to make sure that I tested all of the possible areas to prove that the cluster 	network was fully functional, I used a test plan that was able to look at all different aspects of the network, this includes being able to ping the different systems within the network and allowing them to access the other LAN.

 ![Test plan](https://github.com/LukeShead/Networking/blob/master/Test%20plan.JPG)

+After testing the network myself, I wanted user feedback from real life individuals to see what they thought about the network,

+##### Joe:
+Joe stated that the network was easy to understand since the star network easy to identify, when testing this with Joe, there were no issues when pinging a different systems, overall good feedback.

+##### Mark:
+Mark's comment on the system at work very similar to Joe's however, mark stated that the labeling was a little bit messy and would do good for a clean up, when testing this network there were no issues that occurred.

 ### Evaluation